alexmyczko/autoexec.bat/Documents/debian-packaging.md

 Make sure it builds on as many architectures as possible: https://buildd.debian.org/ If your software works with data files, that can be detected with the file(5) utility, send patches for its detection.

+## Github of Debian

+It's called https://salsa.debian.org and based on gitlab.
+You can download projects from there using `gbp clone`, and create the orig.tar ball using `gbp export-orig`.

 ## Links

 A good source for free software https://github.com